 Now that we’re aware of how many people are diehard esports fans, it is hardly astonishing that

-It’s important to mention there is money flowing towards the esports industry from advertising, sponsorships and media rights.
+This impressive number is due to the fact that there is money flowing towards the esports industry from advertising, sponsorships, and media rights.
 We’re talking about huge brand investments.

 Are you wondering what exactly does an indie game mean?